jasonblahovec/NHL-Insights-Hub/hub/ingest_nhl_plays/01_ingest_from_api/OUTPUT.md

 - `home_team`: Abbreviation of the home team.
 - `index`: Index of the play within the game.
 - `period`: The period in which the play occurred.
-- `status`: Status of the game at the time of the play.
+- `status`: Status of the game at the time of the play (Power Play, Even Strength, Short Handed).
 - `type`: Type of play (e.g., goal, penalty).
 - `detail`: Detailed description of the play.
 - `time`: Game clock time at which the play occurred.